wandun/emqx-docs/en_US/changes/known-issues-5.8.md

 ## e5.8.2

-- **IoTDB May Not Work Properly in Batch Mode when `batch_size > 1`**

-  This issue arises because EMQX uses the IoTDB v1 API, which lacks native support for batch operations.
-To simulate batch functionality, an iterative approach is used; however, this method is not atomic and may lead to bugs.

-- **The Thrift Driver for IoTDB Does Not Support `async` Mode**

-## e5.8.1

 - **Node Crash if Linux monotonic clock steps backward (since 5.0)**

   In certain virtual Linux environments, the operating system is unable to keep the clocks monotonic,